javalikescript/lua-win32/README.md

 If multiple selection is enabled then returns the selected path followed by the file names as strings.
 This method will block.
 * _GetSaveFileName_
 Shows the file selection dialog and returns the selected file name as string.
 This method will block.
+* _WaitProcessId_
+Waits for a process identifier to terminate
+* _GetExitCodeProcess_
+Returns a process identifier exit code
+* _TerminateProcessId_
+Terminates a process identifier
+* _GetCurrentProcessId_
+Returns the current process identifier

+The field _constants_ contains constant values.